 Food: Other snakes – primarily, but also lizards, mice, frogs and other small animals.

 Defensive Behavior: Not usually very aggressive.
 Shy.
 They don’t tend to bite unless really provoked.
 Still, you should never hold one.
 I have only seen one in a dozen of these snakes attempt to bite, and it was the result of being grabbed with tongs near the head.

-Venom Toxicity: Very toxic – even more so than the Naja kaouthia (cobras).
+Venom Toxicity: Very toxic – even stronger on the LD-50 scales than Naja kaouthia (cobras).
 Bungarus krait venom is neurotoxic and attacks the human nervous system, shutting it down.
 Coma, brain death, and suffocation due to paralysis of the muscles and nerves necessary for crucial functions like the diaphragm, and or heart, are frequent causes of death.
 Death results usually 12-24 hours after an envenomed bite that is not treated.
 Little or no pain is usually felt at the bite location.
-The black/white kraits in Thailand are more toxic to humans than are the yellow / black kraits.
-That said, the yellow-black kraits (Bungarus fasciatus) can still kill you easily.

 Here’s a short overview of what happened to one victim of a bite by Bungarus candidus (black-white striped krait):